simonjd16/osmproject/project.md

 10          6
 Didcot      6
 ```
-The above results show the most common city value used is Reading, this would be in line with expections as it is the largest town within my bounding box.
+The above results show the most common city value used is Reading, this would be in line with expectations as it is the largest town within my bounding box.
 It encompasses the eastern portion of the bounding box I selected.
 The second most common value is Newbury which is my hometown.
 It is proportionally much smaller than Reading so I would expect nothing less than the count of value to be much smaller.

 ##Data Overview and Additional Ideas